rockthejvm/rockthejvm-site/src/content/articles/create-your-own-custom-string-interpolator.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

+The article is for intermediate to advanced Scala programmers who know how implicit classes work.

+## Introduction

 This article will show you a less-known customizable part of Scala that will allow you to build powerful tools that seem to be part of the language itself.
-The article is for intermediate to advanced Scala programmers who know how implicit classes work.

 ## The Background